atmoswing/atmoswing-user-manual/docs/app-downscaler/usage.rst

 * The analog dates
 * The values of the analogy criteria
 * The target dates
-* Some reference values (e.g. precipitation for different return periods)
+* Some reference values (e.g., precipitation for different return periods)
 * Some station metadata (id, name, coordinates, height)

 Graphical user interface